Bahat159/Bahat159/README.md

 ### May his software immortalise him. 👋
-- Secrecy comes from having a strong (but public) algorithm and a long key.
 - To prevent your kid brother from reading your email, 64-bit keys will do.
 For routine commercial use, at least 128-bits should be used.
-To keep major governments at bay, keys of at least 256-bits, preferably more, are needed.
+To keep major governments at bay, keys of at least 256-bits, preferably more, are needed. 🌱

 <!--